pydata/xarray/doc/interpolation.rst

-If NaNs are distributed rondomly in your multidimensional array, dropping all the columns containing more than one NaNs by :py:meth:`~xarray.DataArray.dropna` may lose significant amount of information.
+If NaNs are distributed rondomly in your multidimensional array, dropping all the columns containing more than one NaNs by :py:meth:`~xarray.DataArray.dropna` may lose a significant amount of information.
-In such a case, you can fill NaN by :py:meth:`~xarray.DataArray.interpolate_na`, which is similar to pandas `interpolate <https://pandas.pydata.org/pandas-docs/stable/generated/pandas.Series.interpolate.html>`_ method.
+In such a case, you can fill NaN by :py:meth:`~xarray.DataArray.interpolate_na`, which is similar to :py:meth:`pandas.Series.interpolate`.

 .. ipython:: python